Samsung/starfish/docs/Coding_Style_Guide.md

 }
 ```

+Write the condition of `if` scope with explicit expressions.
+For details, please refer to [Code readability](#Code-readability)

 ### `for`, `while`, `do-while` Statements
 Add a space before the opening parenthesis, and between closing parenthesis and
 opening curly brace.
 Always have statements with a pair of braces even for a